Texas Health Resources Green Card Visa Sponsorship Jobs USA

 Prepare for the PERM labor certification timeline

 The PERM process, which Texas Health Resources must complete before filing your immigrant petition, involves recruitment steps and Department of Labor review.
-This stage alone can take many months, so aligning your employment contract and H-1B status accordingly is important from day one.
+This stage alone can take many months, so aligning your employment contract and H-1B visa status accordingly is important from day one.

 Does Texas Health Resources sponsor Green Card visas?